 We can easily swat away these pesky flies when they deliver painful bites, but other animals aren’t as lucky.
 If you’ve ever observed groups of horses, you may spot them frequently flicking their tails upwards or shuddering to remove the flies on their body.

 If you spot a horse fly inside, don’t worry!
 It isn’t likely that there is more buzzing about, and you can quickly dispose of the pests.
+Horse flies primarily stay outdoors, so you should be more concerned if you see copious amounts of these insects flying around your yard.

 According to the Washington State Department of Health, you can prevent horse flies by removing debris from your yard like straw, tree limbs, hay, or grass clippings and mowing your lawn.
 These pests tend to group together in dense grassy areas.

-However, horse flies can easily transmit blood-borne diseases, like swamp fever, to new animals.
+Animals aren’t so lucky.
+Horse flies can easily transmit blood-borne diseases, like swamp fever, to new animals.
 If one has the illness, the next animal could contract the sickness as the horse fly feeds.

+If you’re tired of dealing with these persistent pests, it’s time to figure out how to get rid of horse flies for good.
+Thankfully, you’ve got options.
 We recommend utilizing horse fly traps to protect your property from these blood-sucking insects.

 When you’re creating a DIY horse fly trap, the choices are limitless!
 Whether you want to mimic the design of a purchasable option or make something entirely new, we can help you figure out the right alternative.